 Reality – Thank god for Ellas Kitchen, that’s all I can say.
 Yes, we had spaghetti bolognese, stir fry, roast dinner etc, but those days where you can’t figure out how to make a baby-friendly version of what your making (chicken curry??) or you just want to order a pizza then those Ellas Kitchen pouches were a lifesaver.

-Expectation – My sister made some lovely mum friends but I never expected to make close bonds with anyone.
-I already have the bestest friends, why would I need more? (shout out to my ‘Drunken Ladies’!)
+Expectation – My sister made some lovely mum friends when she was pregnant but I never expected to make close bonds with anyone.
+I already have the bestest friends, why would I need more?
 Anyway, you’re only making friends because you have children of the same age.

 Reality – I couldn’t have been further from the truth with my expectation.
-I met an incredible lady when we were both pregnant and she has been there for me the whole time.
-I also made some amazing friends from doing the Knowing Me, Knowing You course from when my anxiety returned.
-And I still have my ‘Drunken Ladies’.
+I have made some amazing friends from doing the Knowing Me, Knowing You course from when my anxiety returned.
+And I still have my friends from before too.
 I am so thankful for them all ❤️